Burnsville Savage Lions Club History

 It was also the Burnsville Lions Club that led the effort to arrange the first Fire Muster Community Parade, an event that is now a tradition for Burnsville’s annual community festival.

 In 1990, the club decided to enter into charitable gambling as a way to raise more money to support the club’s efforts.
-Currently, we offer charitable gambling at local Burnsville establishments Carbone’s and Muddy Chicken, and at Niesen's and McHugh’s Public House in Savage.
+Currently, we offer charitable gambling at Niesen's, The Crooked Pint, and McHugh’s Public House all in Savage.
 When citizens participate in the charitable gambling offered by the club, they may not always win – but the community at large wins every time.
 One of our first notable donations from gambling revenues was a $50,000 pledge to the Minnesota Valley YMCA for a new building in Burnsville.

-From 1996 to the present day, we have expanded our efforts and now annually contribute over $100,000 back into the community and into a variety of national and even international causes.
-One of our top efforts is collecting used eyeglasses and hearing aids and distributing those items to people who can use them.
+From 1996 to the present day, we have expanded our efforts and now annually contribute over $400,000 back into the community and into a variety of national and even international causes.
+We also collect used eyeglasses and hearing aids which are repurposed and distributed to those in need both here and abroad.

 We also support many causes championed by the Lions organization as a whole.
 Lions projects we support include summer camps for the disabled, the MN Lions Eye Bank, MN Lions Hearing Foundation, various hearing, sight, and service dog providers, diabetes awareness, and Sight First, an effort to eradicate river blindness throughout the developing world.

 Our club also has a strong record of supporting the youth in our community and schools.
-Our most exciting project is every year providing a new dictionary to all third grade students in District 191, as well as Glendale Elementary in District 719.
 Our club won the WCCO Good Neighbor Award in 2005 for our support of this project.
-We also support disadvantaged youth by providing eye exams and glasses for those unable to afford them on their own, as well as providing a supply school supplies to each elementary school.
-And, we offer at least five scholarships to the seniors of Burnsville High School, with at least one scholarship going to a student who is either sight or hearing impaired.
 In 2013, we pledged $50,000 to the City of Burnsville in a partnership to build the Burnsville Lions Playground at Clifff Fen Park, and we also regularly donate funds to improve park facilities in Savage as well.
-Recent park improvements have been the Skate Park near City Hall and Red Oak Part playground improvements in Burnsville.
+Recent park improvements have been the Skate Park near City Hall and Red Oak Part playground improvements in Burnsville amounting to over $150,000.

 In 2021, the club updated its name to the Burnsville Savage Lions Club in recognition of the partnership between the club and with the city and residents of Savage

-The Burnsville Savage Lions Club is able to do all this through the volunteered time and effort of its members and supporters, as well as through various fundraising activities including a craft sale and food concessions, State Fair ticket sales, an annual golf tournament, an annual garage sale during River Hills Days, and through our charitable gambling operations.
-Since 1966, our club is approaching $1 million in total donations given to our community and elsewhere.
+The Burnsville Savage Lions Club is able to do all this through the volunteered time and effort of its members and supporters, as well as through various fundraising activities including food concessions, State Fair ticket sales, and through our charitable gambling operations.
+Since 1966, our club is approaching $9 million in total donations given to our community and elsewhere.

 We are always happy to welcome new members of all ages and walks of life who are interested in helping their community.
 Please contact us at burnsvillesavagelions@gmail.com for more information on our club, our community, and what it means and takes to be a Lion.
 You will not be disappointed!